 She has also had numerous short pieces published in Australian and international literary journals.
 In 2008 she was awarded the Griffith REVIEW’s GREW Award for most promising new writer and her story “Mrs Sunshine” was included in Black Inc’s 2014 Best Short Stories collection.

-Her third novel ms, “Into The Fire” is a literary thriller about a cane farmer’s wife going slowly mad, jeopardizing the lives of her husband and children when she falls for a charismatic and manipulative, much older man.
 She has also written a combined memoir/self-help title, “A Guide to Grief” sharing the wisdom she gained riding the waves of loss after the untimely deaths of her father, brother and infant son and her pathway to healing through yoga and writing practices.

 Her fourth novel ms. “Dear Madman”, is a dark, suspenseful drama based on the true story of a tragedy that has haunted her family for over a century.
 In late 2017 she was awarded a Screen Queensland grant to develop the screenplay of “Dear Madman: with the guidance of writer/director/producer, Stephen Lance.

 She is also working on a new YA novel called “Castaway!”.

 While waiting for her big break, she earns a living teaching writing at the University of Queensland, and yoga, most recently to professional dance students at the Queensland University of Technology.
 She has a background in education: from teaching in a maximum security Juvenile Justice Centre, to working with students with severe disabilities in special schools, running her own private language school in Cambodia, and teaching English as a second language to refugees in Australia.
 She also writes regularly for Uplift Connect an holistic online magazine.